-The thousands upon thousands of revolutions our engines make each day would eventually tear them apart without lubrication.
-For over 100 years, engine oil has been that lubricant... today, you will find it in your Chevrolet Corvette oil pan.
+It's hard to imagine how poorly our engines would perform without being constantly lubricated.
+Since the automobile was invented, engine oil has been that lubricant... and that currently resides in your Chevrolet Corvette oil pan.
 The oil pan is sometimes called a sump, as it is the lowest part of the crankcase and where all the oil collects.
 Since your oil pan is exposed to the road underneath it, it is a prime candidate for being dinged, dented, and otherwise damaged by debris.
 Be mindful of rust accumulating under your Chevrolet Corvette, as oil pans have a tendency to corrode if left unattended.

 Reproduction oil pan battery cable clip.
 Installs between the oil pan bolt and the oil pan to guide the battery cable to the starter.